By Charles Modlin, MD, MBA

 A call for more culturally sensitive communication

 Wash your hands, wear a mask, keep your distance and stay at home: These instructions can’t be stressed enough during the COVID-19 pandemic.
-They seem straightforward, but nuances in black communities, including a variety of social determinants of health, can complicate them.
+They seem straightforward, but nuances in Black communities, including a variety of social determinants of health, can complicate them.

-I’ve heard some men say they are hesitant to wear a mask in public because, in the minds of many, face coverings worn by black men are associated with criminal behavior.
-Many black men have told me that they fear racial profiling, being arrested, and worse, being shot and killed if they enter business establishments wearing a face mask.
+I’ve heard some men say they are hesitant to wear a mask in public because, in the minds of many, face coverings worn by Black men are associated with criminal behavior.
+Many Black men have told me that they fear racial profiling, being arrested, and worse, being shot and killed if they enter business establishments wearing a face mask.

-Additionally, some blacks disregard public health information due to generational distrust.
+Additionally, some Black people disregard public health information due to generational distrust.
 Past racial discrimination, poor communication between government or healthcare entities and minorities, and lack of culturally sensitive healthcare may cause some African Americans to dismiss the importance of directives from public health and government officials related to mitigation of the COVID-19 virus or other public health matters.